guezandy/blockchain-notary-service/README.md

 + key: 'chain' is an array of blocks each block contains a registered star - this CHAIN just stores an array of block hashes in level db.
 + key: {blockhash}: Returns data on a specific block with hash = blockhash

+## Diverted from project requirements
++ Used a 1000000 mili seconds or 1000 seconds time window instead of 300 seconds.
+Just easier to test

 ## Running guide
 + `npm install`
 Download of all required packages